 - 1. Provide professional development to staff around bias and equity including an opportunity to study the data.
-Being aware of the discrepancies can support more equitable practices. - 2.
-Develop and implement district-wide equity sessions for professional development; create an action plan with steps to implement these sessions - 3.
+Being aware of the discrepancies can support more equitable practices. - a.
+Maintain a database of staff training and education as related to equality in education and non-discrimination. - 2.
+When inviting guest speakers to the district or buildings, be intentional about their backgrounds, experiences, and race. - 3.
+Show diversity in our social media posts that is representative of the diversity in our district. - 4.
+Establish a practice of acknowledging the land in which the Dodgeville School District is located. - 5.
+Encourage staff to identify their pronouns in correspondence, example: they/them/theirs - 6.
+Develop and implement district-wide equity sessions for professional development; create an action plan with steps to implement these sessions - 7.
 Identify the barriers that are keeping students who are underrepresented from participating in athletics, club, organizations, and specific courses including advanced or upper level (beyond credit requirements).
-This could be accomplished through alumni, community, and current student surveys. - 4.
-Through Academic and Career Preparation in grades 5-12 (guidance classes, Advisory, and Dodgercore), provide information to students as they transition from middle to high school, particularly in course options and choices related to their chosen future career or postsecondary options. - 5.
-Administration and building leadership teams should identify and remove barriers that exist which decrease participation not only in athletics but also regular attendance in school, especially among students of underrepresented groups. - 6.
-Develop a district-wide vetting tool for use with resources being considered for adoption - 7.
-Establish a criteria for department awards and make students and families aware of the criteria.
+This could be accomplished through alumni, community, and current student surveys. - 8.
+Through Academic and Career Preparation in grades 5-12 (guidance classes, Advisory, and Dodgercore), provide information to students as they transition from middle to high school, particularly in course options and choices related to their chosen future career or postsecondary options. - 9.
+Administration and building leadership teams should identify and remove barriers that exist which decrease participation not only in athletics but also regular attendance in school, especially among students of underrepresented groups. - 10.
+Develop a district-wide vetting tool for use with resources being considered for adoption - 11.
+Educate scholarship committees, particularly those committees external to the Dodgeville High School in regard to equitable practices.
+Provide them with data (e.g. summary of demographics) regarding past awardees. - 12.
+Establish a criteria for department awards and make students and families aware of the criteria. - 13.
+Continue to provide access to the Acceptable Use Policy in the handbooks and include it in the Dodgeville Elementary School Parent Handbook. - 14.
+Survey families about internet access and keep records of families who continue to have this barrier to utilizing technology.
+Include questions about how families prefer to be notified of district events and student information.